Skip to main content

 Frequently Asked Questions

-FIRST TRUST&SAVINGS BANK has a Bank Health Score of B (68/100).
+First Trust&Savings Bank has a Bank Health Score of B (68/100), placing it in solid financial health.
 It holds a Tier 1 capital ratio of 17.93%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-FIRST TRUST&SAVINGS BANK holds $58M in total assets and $52M in total deposits.
-It is located in CORALVILLE, IOWA (FDIC Certificate #10123).
+First Trust&Savings Bank holds $58M in total assets and $52M in total deposits.
+It is headquartered in Coralville, Iowa (FDIC Certificate #10123).

-FIRST TRUST&SAVINGS BANK has a Tier 1 capital ratio of 17.93%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 3.70%, and the return on assets is -1.09%.
+First Trust&Savings Bank has a Tier 1 capital ratio of 17.93%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 3.70%, and the return on assets is -1.09%.

 Yes.
-FIRST TRUST&SAVINGS BANK is FDIC-insured (Certificate #10123).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+First Trust&Savings Bank is FDIC-insured (Certificate #10123).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: